 1 non-tender candidate for all 30 teams

-With more than 200 players eligible for salary arbitration this offseason, the Nov.
-30 deadline to tender contracts figures to present myriad decisions to club executives around the Majors.
-For players tendered contracts, they will have more than a month.
+With more than 200 players eligible for salary arbitration this offseason, Friday's 8 p.m.
+ET deadline to tender contracts figures to present myriad decisions to club executives around the Majors.
+For players tendered contracts, they will have more than..

 Tweets